RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/app1-ui-layout-begin/docs/specs.md

 # Assignment 1: User Interface Layout

 ## Overview

-You are to create a new flutter project and replace the `lib` folder with the folder provided in this `start kit`.

 The `start-kit` code given to you should compile and run as is, even though the functionality of the running app is not complete.